 General Pool: The remaining balance of available funds will be awarded to the highest scoring projects competing in the General Pool.
-The allotment of credits to the General Pool is anticipated to be \$3,600,000.
+The allotment of credits to the General Pool is anticipated to be \$4,5000,000.
+Twenty-Five percent of the General Pool will be set-aside for Preservation Priority Projects.
 Projects may only select one (1) pool.
-Projects must choose to compete in the Qualified Non-Profit Pool/CHDO Pool, Rural Pool, Thirty Percent AMI Pool or the General Pool.
+Projects must choose to compete in the Qualified Non-Profit Pool/CHDO Pool, Rural Pool, or the General Pool.
 Projects that are deemed feasible and viable with the highest ranked score will be awarded from the selected pool until such time that insufficient credits are available to award the next highest ranked project.
-Following final approval of the awards, any unfunded projects will remain on a waiting list in statewide rank order.
+Following final approval of the awards, any unfunded projects will be placed on a waiting list in statewide rank order.